WukLab/LegoOS/README.md

    * [Virtual Machine](#virtual-machine)

 ## Codebase Organization
 Several terms in this repository are used differently from the paper description.
-And in all the documentations here, we will use the code term.
+Some of them might be used interchangeably here.

 | Paper Term | Code Term|
 |:------------|:----------|